The Blind Man's Garden: Synopsis

-This novel details the events subsequent to the United States' invasion of Afghanistan and is set in post-9/11 Pakistan and Afghanistan.
-The narrative opens as Rohan and his son Jeo prepare for their journey to one of Pakistan's provincial capitals, Peshawar, to provide aid to the wounded that are being brought out of Afghanistan.
+This novel details the events after the United States invaded Afghanistan and is set in post-9/11 Pakistan and Afghanistan.
+The narrative opens as Rohan and his son Jeo prepare for their journey to one of Pakistan's provincial capitals, Peshawar, to provide aid to the wounded who are being brought out of Afghanistan.
 Jeo, however, has other intentions and diverts from the plan.
 He ventures into Afghanistan with his (adopted) brother Mikal to assist the civilians who are caught in the conflict between the American soldiers and the Taliban.
 Unbeknownst to them, an ex-military officer seeking revenge against their father enacts a plot that will ensure their demise.
 Once they arrive in Afghanistan, the brothers are abandoned by their convoy and are forced to join the Taliban.
 Aslam's novel is a wrenching tale that illustrates lives upended by war, and the consequences of neo-orientalism from the standpoint of Eastern nations.